adalal80/Gravity/_posts/2016-10-25-Titanic_Disaster.md

 Features used in Model Validation: Pclass, Sex, Age_bins, Sibsp, Parch, and Fare (normalized).
 The class label is whether the person survived or not (survived).

+The model score, F1 score (which is a weighted average of the precision and recall), and AUC will be used to compare each model.
+Considering this is an evaluation of a disaster, where the two classes are either survived or dead, minimizing false positives (predicting survived, but actually dead) should be of highest important, especially when the disaster already occurs.

 #### 1. Logistic Regression

 A logistic regression was used in the first model, with L2 as the penalty.
 The following are the confusion matrix, model score, and F1 score: